About Us Contact Shop

-42 Genius Ways to Save Money in Almost All Parts of Life
+39 Tips From Real People on How to Save Money in Almost Every Part of Life

-We hear financial experts talk about the great ways you can save money, and a lot of it is great.
-In fact, many of these financial experts, like Dave Ramsey, have helped thousands of people get out debt!
+We hear financial experts talk about the ways you can start saving money and set financial goals all the time.
+And a lot of it is great!
+In fact, many of these financial experts, like Dave Ramsey, have helped thousands of people improve their financial situation and get out debt.

 1. “I’ve told a car dealer I wouldn’t purchase the car with that interest rate and started to walk out.
 They lowered the interest rate from 7% to 3.4%.
 Even with my “bad credit” that they said I had (My credit score is 760).
 The interest rate is negotiable even if they say it isn’t.
 Do it after you agree to the price on the car when you’re getting ready to sign the papers.